Oddinary: Critical reception

 Upon its release, Oddinary received positive reviews from music critics.
 Rolling Stone India's Divyansha Dongre described it as a "powerful" EP and wrote of the group's "commitment towards re-defining their style and artistic growth".
 Tamar Herman from South China Morning Post said the EP "has gathered a lot of buzz".
 Nandini Iyengar of Bollywood Hungama praised Stray Kids for "proving their musical capabilities" and using everyday words more meaningfully on the EP.
 Writing for NME, Tássia Assis gave the EP four stars out of five, noting the EP reflectes Stray Kids' "extraordinary passion, wit, and growth", and praised it as an "elegant step forward for a group who, hopefully, will never get tired of raising questions".

 Crystal Bell from Teen Vogue said of Oddinary: "The nature of that essence can best be described by the meaning of ODDINARY itself ... so why not embrace the things that made you different?
 It's the same principle that's been guiding Stray Kids from the very beginning, and it's why so many have fallen under their spell.
 They're not about to compromise now."
 AllMusic reviewer Neil Z. Young gave the EP four stars out of five, stating the EP encapsulates the band's many sides; showcases their "aggressive blend of dance-friendly electronic and hip-hop"; and offers "hard-hitting anthems, earnest R&B-inspired vocal harmonies, and proof of rap prowess on the mike".
 According to Idology's writer Yemi, the EP "shows the skill that naturally appears according to the [band's] career"; Yani also said it "has not deviated too much from the previous releases in terms of sound and theme consciousness" because it "present[s] something 'neatly organized', which is a virtue that is far from the team's previous appearance".

+Accolades

 Billboard listed Oddinary as one of the 50 best albums of 2022 at that time.
 According to the magazine's J. Lipshutz, the EP "mixes pop hooks, rap cadences and dance tempos in a manner familiar to mainstream K-pop, but each song lands with a dazzling intensity".
-South China Morning News Herman chose the EP as one of the best K-pop albums in the first half of 2022, saying it is "not what you might expect (random instrumental additions show up where they’re least expected but most welcome), but overwhelmingly addictive".

-Accolades
+Oddinary was also included in unranked lists of the best K-pop albums of 2022 by Nylon, Uproxx,.
+Some of the EP's b-sides also appeared on year-end best lists of several publications; "Charmer" was named one of the best K-pop songs of 2022 by Mashable (1), MTV (9), BuzzFeed, and Teen Vogue, and while "Muddy Water" appeared at number 11 on Paper's list of the best K-pop b-sides of the year.